docqai/docq/README.md

 ## Roadmap

-We aim to support the following features in the near future:
+We aim to support the following features in the future:

 - More data ingestion options such as SaaS data connectors and network storage options
 - A plugin platform and ecosystem